-Fenstanton & Hilton Primary School fully recognises the responsibility it has under section 175 (Section 157 for Independent Schools and Academies) of the Education Act 2002 to have arrangements in place to safeguard and promote the welfare of children.
+Fenstanton and Hilton Primary school fully recognises the responsibility it has under section 175 of the Education Act 2002 to have arrangements in place to safeguard and promote the welfare of children.

-This responsibility is more fully explained in the statutory guidance for schools and colleges "Keeping Children Safe in Education" (March 2015).
-All staff must be made aware of their duties and responsibilities under part one of this document.
-All staff are required to read it annually and sign to say they have done so.
+This responsibility is more fully explained in the statutory guidance for schools and colleges "Keeping Children Safe in Education" (September 2016).
+All staff must be made aware of their duties and responsibilities under part one of this document (set out below).

-Staff should read the above document together with "What to do if you're worried a child is being abused: Advice for practitioners" (March, 2015).
+Staff should read the above document together with Annex A of Keeping Children Safe in Education "What to do if you're worried a child is being abused: Advice for practitioners" (March 2015).

-Through their day-to-day contact with pupils and direct work with families, staff at the school have a crucial role to play in noticing indicators of possible abuse or neglect and referring them to Social Care via the Cambridgeshire Direct Contact Centre (Designated Person for Child Protection to refer).
+Through their day-to-day contact with pupils and direct work with families all staff in school have a responsibility to: